Will a Yellow Bug Light Actually Keep Bugs Away?

 One popular alternative to bug lights are bug zappers.
 These are fixtures that use an ultraviolet light bulb to attract bugs to it.
 Once the bugs are attracted to the light, an electrified mesh vaporizes the insect, killing it.

 While zappers are popular, they may attract more harmless bugs than the biting mosquitoes and flies that cause humans and pets the most irritation.
-The mist of dead bug parts floating around in the air is also a potential health concern.
+The mist of dead bug parts floating around in the air is also a potential health concern, due to bacteria and viruses that may have been inside the bugs or will be attracted to the decaying organic matter.
 Nevertheless, bug zappers remain a popular alternative to yellow bug lights.

 Warm Dimming LEDs